 Dr. Russell is the program coordinator for the Certificate in Family Life Education (CFLE), offered through the National Council on Family Relations, and mentors MA and PhD students through the following specializations offered in our graduate program:

-She is currently accepting graduate students for the 2017-2018 academic year.
-Click here to view my current projects.
+She is currently accepting graduate students for the 2018-2019 academic year.
+Click here to view her current projects.

 2005: Doctor of Philosophy in Human Development and Family Studies; Area of Specialization – Child & Adolescent Development, University of Connecticut

 1998: Bachelor of Arts; Dual Concentrations – Medical Sciences, & Comparative Literature, Hampshire College

 Research Interests: The ontogeny of self-regulation in normative and at-risk samples

 I believe the development of self-regulation begins as other-regulation in infancy, moves through mutual or co-regulation in childhood and becomes increasingly self-regulation in adolescence until young adults partner and/or become parents, thereby moving back into close relationships that require more mutual regulation.
 My work includes the study of: